outkine/website-v2/_posts/2017-07-20-how-to-get-into-coding.md

 Also - no matter what coding you're doing, *DO NOT FORGET TO USE GOOGLE*!
 It is neither lazy nor bad practice to consult the web on absolutely anything and everything.
 Even the best coders forget/need help with certain things *all the time*, so do yourself a favor and Google any question that pops into your head.
 Someone has had it before you.

 Finally, I've found that examples are one of the best ways to really understand a concept.
 So the ideal learning procedure is: 1) completing a brief tutorial, 2) looking over a couple of examples, and 3) practicing.
 Again, do not forget to consult Google/the official documentation!

+## Tools of the Trade

+Before you jump into learning you're going to have to install an Integrated Development Environment (IDE).
+This basically stands for a text editor that has been optimized for writing code.
+IDE's vary in complexity: the more feature-rich ones are usually optimized for a specific language and come with built in debuggers, code fixers, library linkers, and so on.
+Unfortunately, a common trend is that they also come with fairly poor community features, so I generally avoid them.
+However if you do decide to use one [Jetbrains](https://www.jetbrains.com/) makes the best ones and they offer a 100% student discount!

+Simple IDE's are essentially just nicer versions of text editors with a community plugin system.
+The three most common ones are Sublime Text, Atom, and VSCode - and [VSCode](https://code.visualstudio.com/) is clearly the winner with its speed, awesome interface, and huge community.
+After installing it, you should add the following plugins:
+ * Atom One Dark Syntax Theme
+ * Atom One Dark Theme
+ * Bracket Pair Colorizer
+ * Code Runner
+ * Material Icon Theme
+ * Path Intellisense
+ * Project Manager
+ * Vim - this one is particularly important, as it lets you use the VIM keybindings (you can read more about them in the web development article)
+If you are going into web development, you should also install these extensions:
+ * ESLint
+ * Node Debug 2
+ * npm Intellisense
+There are also many language-specific packages, such as the Python package, so make sure to look those up.

+## The Windows Problem

+Unfortunately, developing on Windows is often a very difficult experience, so if you are currently using it I'd recommend dual-booting your computer with Linux.
+Dual-booting essentially means that when you start up your machine you choose which OS to boot into, and so you can keep all of your Windows files.
+And no, despite the stereotype Linux isn't a scary geek-only thing - and I've never encountered an application that wasn't available for it.
+Out of all of the distributions or 'flavors' of Linux I'd recommend [Linux Mint](https://linuxmint.com/).
+[Here](https://www.lifewire.com/dual-boot-windows-8-1-linux-mint-2202090) is a tutorial on how to dual-boot it.